AndieWill510/tinydoor/Options/092-the-wrong-blend-will-drain-your-life.md

 Noise.

-Explaining.

-Masking.

-Recovering from explaining.

-Recovering from masking.

 Recovering from being around people who do not mean harm but still take more than your body has to give.

 The blend matters.